mariegold/NP-Attack/README.md

 # NP-Attack: Neural Predictor for Black-Box Adversarial Attacks on Speech Recognition

+## Abstract

+Recent works have revealed the vulnerability of automatic speech recognition (ASR) models to adversarial examples (AEs), *i.e.*, small perturbations that cause an error in the transcription of the audio signal.
+Studying audio adversarial attacks is the first step towards robust ASR.
+Despite the significant progress made in attacking audio examples, the black-box attack remains challenging because only the hard-label information of transcriptions is provided.
+Due to this limited information, existing black-box methods often require an excessive number of queries to attack a single audio example.
+In this paper, we introduce NP-Attack, a neural predictor-based method, which progressively evolves the search towards the small adversarial perturbation.
+Given a perturbation direction, our neural predictor directly estimates the smallest perturbation that causes a mistranscription.
+In doing so, NP-Attack accurately learns promising perturbation directions of the AE via gradient-based optimization.
+Experimental results show that NP-Attack achieves competitive results with other state-of-the-art black-box adversarial attacks while requiring a significantly smaller number of queries.

 ## Requirements

 Make sure you are running Python 3.8 or later.